stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Often times, you will want to preserve state between different invocations of your channel.
-Keeping it in memory is not enough though, because the ThingEngine might be restarted at any time and the state would be lost.
+Keeping it in memory is not enough though, because the ThingSystem might be restarted at any time and the state would be lost.

 Instead, you can require the `channel-state` capability (with `RequiredCapabilities: ['channel-state']`).
 If you do, the signature of your constructor becomes